Bare Trees: Background

-"Spare Me a Little of Your Love" became a staple of the band's live act from 1972 to 1977.
-It was also covered by Johnny Rivers on his studio album New Lovers and Old Friends in 1975.
-Jackie DeShannon recorded a version for her 1972 album Jackie although this did not make the final cut and was not released until 2015.
+"Spare Me a Little of Your Love" became a staple of the band's live act through the mid 1970s, including tours with the Rumours era lineup.
+The song was also covered by Johnny Rivers on his studio album New Lovers and Old Friends in 1975.
+Jackie DeShannon recorded a version for her 1972 album Jackie although this did not make the final cut and was not released on her All the Love: The Lost Atlantic Recordings album.
+In his first memoir, Fleetwood identified "Spare Me a Little of Your Love" as one of his favourite songs of McVie's, saying that "the great thing about her songs is that she always finds such novel ways to say 'I love you'".
 The lyrics for "Dust" were taken from the first two verses of a poem of the same title, written by Rupert Brooke in 1910.
-Unlike W H Davies, who received a credit for the words to "Dragonfly", Brooke was not credited.
+Unlike W. H. Davies, who received a credit for the words to "Dragonfly", Brooke was not credited.

-The final track on the album, "Thoughts on a Grey Day", is not a Fleetwood Mac song, but a monaural recorded poem written and read by an elderly woman, Mrs. Scarrott, who lived near the band's communal home, 'Benifold', in southern England.
-Bob Welch, however, said in a Penguin Q&A in 1999, "The spoken thing Mick does about 'Trees so bare' was written, I think, by this sweet old lady that lived near Benifold ...
+The final track on the album, "Thoughts on a Grey Day", is not a Fleetwood Mac song but a monaural recorded poem written and read by an elderly woman, Mrs. Scarrott, who lived near the band's communal home, 'Benifold', in southern England.
+Bob Welch gave differing accounts on who recorded the poem.
+In a 1999 Q&A with The Penguin, he said that "the spoken thing Mick does about 'Trees so bare' was written, I think, by this sweet old lady that lived near Benifold ...
 Mick did an affectionate 'schtick' on her to close the album."
+In a different Q&A with The Penguin in 2003, Welch said that Mrs. Scarrott lived within walking distance of their communal home.
+According to Welch, Fleetwood suggested the idea of bringing a cassette tape recorder to her house so that she could recite one of her poems.

-Five of the ten tracks were written by Kirwan.
+Five of the ten tracks, comprising the majority of the music featured on the album, were written by Kirwan.
 "Trinity", another Kirwan song recorded at the sessions, was subsequently released in 1992 on the 25 Years – The Chain box set in stereo.
-The 2020 reissue of "Bare Trees" features the track in an alternate mono mix, alongside the US single mix of "Sentimental Lady", and a live version of "Homeward Bound".
+The 2020 remastered edition of Bare Trees from the 1969 to 1974 CD box set features the track in an alternate mono mix, alongside the US single mix of "Sentimental Lady", and a live recording of "Homeward Bound".

-Commercial performance
+Once the album was completed, the master recordings were brought to New York but were summarily demagnetized and erased as they passed through an x-ray machine at the airport.
+The band then travelled to the Record Plant where they spent "a horrible and hectic few days" remixing the album.